Bicriteria Approximation Algorithms for Priority Matroid Median: Introduction

 {\bf Priority clustering:} The model of Jung et al.\ motivated several variations and generalizations of the Priority $k$-Center problem.
-Bajpai et al.\ \cite{bajpai2021revisiting} defined and provided constant factor approximations for Priority $k$-Supplier (where facilities and clients are considered to be disjoint sets), as well as Priority Matroid and Knapsack Center, where facilities are subject to matroid and knapsack constraints, respectively.
+Bajpai et al.\ \cite{bajpai2021revisiting} defined, and provided constant factor approximations, for Priority $k$-Supplier (where facilities and clients are considered to be disjoint sets), as well as Priority Matroid and Knapsack Center, where facilities are subject to matroid and knapsack constraints, respectively.
 Mahabadi and Vakilian \cite{mahabadi2020individual} explored and developed approximation algorithms for Priority $k$-Median and Priority $k$-Means problems; their motivation was to combine the individual fairness requirements in terms of radii proposed by Jung et al., with the traditional objectives of clustering.
 They obtained bicriteria approximation algorithms via local-search.
-These results were later improved upon using LP-based techniques.
+The approximation bounds were later improved via LP-based techniques.
 Chakrabarty and Negahbani \cite{chakrabarty2021better} obtained an $(8,8)$-approximation for Priority $k$-Median and a $(8,16)$-approximation for Priority $k$-Means.
-Vakilian and Yalcner \cite{vakilian2021individually} further improved these result via a nice black box reduction of Priority $k$-Median to the (non-priority) Matroid Median problem!
-Via their reduction they obtained $(3, 7.081+\epsilon)$-approximation for the Priority $k$-Median problem via the current best approximation for Matroid Median \cite{krishnaswamy2018constant}.
+Vakilian and Yalcner \cite{vakilian2021individually} further improved these results via a nice black box reduction of Priority $k$-Median to the Matroid Median problem!
+Via their reduction they obtained $(3, 7.081+\epsilon)$-approximation for the Priority $k$-Median problem (relying on the algorithm for Matroid Median from \cite{krishnaswamy2018constant}).
 They extended the algorithmic ideas from Matroid Median to handle $\ell_p$ norm objectives and were thus able to derive algorithms for Priority $k$-Means as well.
 The advantage of the reduction to Matroid Median is the guarantee of $3$ on the radius dilation.
-This is optimal even for the $k$-Supplier problem.
+This is optimal even for the $k$-Supplier problem \cite{hochbaum1985kcenter}.